lpbreen/SettlersOfCatan/README.md

 # SettlersOfCatan
 Setup:
-Use a package manager to install OPAM - the following assumes a MacPorts installation
+Use a package manager to install OPAM - the following assumes a MacPorts installation:
 `sudo port install m4 ocaml opam`
 Open a terminal and navigate to the project directory - run `make play` and follow the prompts to get started.